Yom Tov Torah readings: Sukkot

 On Sukkot, Leviticus 22:26–23:44, which sets forth the holidays throughout the year, and the sacrifices for each, is read on both the first day, and on the second day, which is only observed in the diaspora.
 This reading is also read on the second day of Passover, again observed only in the diaspora.

-The individual readings for all of the days of Sukkot outside of Sukkot are as follows:
+The individual readings for all of the days of Sukkot outside of Israel in Nusach Ashkenaz and Nusach Sefard communities are as follows: